Sunday, October 20, 2024

 And the King shall answer and say unto them, verily I say unto you, inasmuch as ye have done unto the least of these my brethren, ye have done it unto me.

 In recent months, if I can just be really honest, it has been difficult to listen to and even see Melanie at times.
-Her disease had brought about changes in her body that made it apparent something was dreadfully wrong and changes in her cognition that made simple conversation awkward.
-Her speech was often pressured and her mannerisms came from a place of anxiety, self-preservation and defense.
+Her disease had brought about changes in her body that made it apparent something was dreadfully wrong and changes in her cognition that made simple conversation horribly awkward.
+Her speech was often pressured and disorganized and her mannerisms came from a place of anxiety, self-preservation and defense.

 Amen.